-- SAFETY PROGRAM The combined task and activities of safety management and safety engineering that enhance operational effectiveness by satisfying the safety requirements in a timely, cost-effective manner throughout all phases of the work. - SAFETY SUBCONTRACTOR - A subcontractor who satisfies the Florida Department of Labor and Employment Security Industrial Safety and Health Programs, Chapter 38F-44, and is duly approved by MDC - SAFETY ZONE Safety Zones are defined as a protective safety buffer zone adjacent to the DTPW Right of Way.
+SAFETY PROGRAM - The combined task and activities of safety management and safety engineering that enhance operational effectiveness by satisfying the safety requirements in a timely, cost-effective manner throughout all phases of the work.

+SAFETY

+SUBCONTRACTOR - A subcontractor who satisfies the Florida Department of adjacent to the DTPW Right of Way.
 Safety Zones include all lands public or private within 30 feet (horizontally) of the DTPW Right of Way measured from the drip line of the facility/guideway.
 No work is allowed at the exterior of any building located within the protective safety zone without an approved DTPW Access Permit.